E-Commerce Site Search: Get Revenue Now and Later

 Offering site search is an industry standard, but the way you lay out your search result, category, and product pages has a significant impact on revenue per visit (RPV) and other key metrics in your e-commerce strategy.
 Plus, 75% of US online adults agree that it’s important for retailers to offer advanced site search features that return accurate search results.

-Your e-commerce team has a lot to consider daily.
+Your e-commerce team members have a lot to consider daily.
 Not only do they need a deep knowledge of the products your business offers and all of their unique attributes, but they also have to organize all the data points of your customers to seamlessly bring the two together.
 Artificial intelligence (AI) helps your search bar understand your products on a deeper level and present them in ways that make sense to your customer.
 Then, the AI learns from consumer behavior to become smarter over time.
 This unique combination of natural language processing (NLP) and machine learning (ML) is referred to as “semantic understanding,” which provides a relevance engine to customers who are tired of seeing irrelevant results.
 Smart semantic search is needed in today's marketplace.

 Combined with the relevance engine of semantic search, an optimization engine will cut out unnecessary tasks, automate your digital merchandising workflows, and result in a serious return on investment (ROI).
 Think of all the hours spent boosting and burying your products or creating synonyms for product attributes.
 An advanced search solution runs in the background the entire time and significantly reduces redundant workflows — even though merchandisers can also intervene in the smart, strategic, and streamlined ways they see fit.

 Irrelevant search results still plague customers today.
-Although many brands seek end-to-end, personalized experiences online, this promise remains unfulfilled.
+Although they seek end-to-end, personalized experiences online, this promise remains unfulfilled by many brands.
 Your search experience should be built for the seeker’s motivations behind their purchase, and the tool behind it must fully grasp consumer intent and present all relevant options on the proper channels.
-This personalization engine will learn from user behavior and online interactions to create 1:1 personalization.
+This personalization engine will learn from user behavior and site interactions to create 1:1 personalization.

 The Short- and Long-Term Impacts of Investing in Search